 Black Burlap Halloween Wreath

-While making this unique burlap wreath, the first task is to wrap a black burlap to a wire wreath forming small patterned loops.
+While making this lovely burlap wreath, the first task is to wrap a black burlap to a wire wreath forming small patterned loops.
 Its squarish shape makes it different from others.
 Hang with a glitter ribbon and Halloween decorations as per your preference.

 DIY Burlap Wreath

 Wrap a wire wreath with thin strips of burlap and then with a highlighting orange ribbon.
 Decorate it with DIY sock pumpkins of different colors.
 This makes for a different kind of wreath design which is very appealing.

 Halloween Burlap Wreath

-Take a wreath frame and wrap it in strips of burlap in a unique pattern as described in the tutorial here.
+Take a wreath frame and wrap it in strips of burlap in a stunning pattern as described in the tutorial here.
 The pattern of folding the burlap is what makes this wreath stand out from the rest.

 Boo-tiful Burlap Wreath